-Lars will be located in the La Rioja region and of course the rest of us won’t be too far away.
-It will be strange to be without Lars for the week, but I imagine he will be in his seventh heaven.
+Our son will be located in the La Rioja region and of course the rest of us won’t be too far away.
+It will be strange to be without him for the week, but I imagine he will be in his seventh heaven.
 I envision him fitting right in, just as if he were back at the YMCA Camp in North Carolina.
 From the looks of the events it will be very similar, but with all teens.
-Not to worry, Lars does plan to write about his volunteer experience and share it with you.
+Not to worry, he does plan to write about his volunteer experience and share it with you.

 The beginning of our 8 week adventure

 Our adventure started on the island of Mallorca, one of the Balearic Islands east of Valencia and Barcelona.
 Of course this is an island, so driving there can be a bit tricky.
 The bulk of our planned road trip is intended to cover Northern Spain.
 We have been in Spain for 4 years now and have yet to dip into those regions.
 We also wanted to take advantage of a sponsored accommodation opportunity we had in Mallorca, so it was quickly added to our itinerary.

 We had 2 options to reach Mallorca, to fly (45 min flight) or to drive to Valencia and take the car ferry over (10 hours).
 We decided to fly, but instead of departing from Malaga, we opted to drive to Valencia and just park our car at that airport.
 The flights were super cheap, about 65€ each round trip and parking was about 42€ for the week.